Southern (Govia Thameslink Railway): History

 The South Central franchise end date was brought forward to September 2009 upon the integration of the Gatwick Express service, to allow the new operator to be in place during major changes to the timetable in and around South London in December 2009.
 In the run-up to the bidding process for the franchise, reports emerged suggesting that Transport for London, the operator of the London Overground service, wished to take control of all overground services in South London, including the 'Metro' area of the South Central franchise.
 However, such a transfer never took place and the DfT put out the entire franchise for tender.

-In August 2008 the DfT shortlisted Govia, National Express, NedRail and Stagecoach for the new South Central franchise.
-In June 2009 the DfT announced that Govia had retained the franchise, to start on 20 September 2009.
+In August 2008, the DfT shortlisted Govia, National Express, NedRail and Stagecoach for the new South Central franchise.
+In June 2009, the DfT announced that Govia had retained the franchise, to start on 20 September 2009.

-In March 2012 the Department for Transport announced that Abellio, FirstGroup, Govia, MTR and Stagecoach had been shortlisted for the new Thameslink, Southern and Great Northern franchise.
+In March 2012, the Department for Transport announced that Abellio, FirstGroup, Govia, MTR and Stagecoach had been shortlisted for the new Thameslink, Southern and Great Northern franchise.
 The Invitation to Tender was to be issued in October 2012, with the successful bidder announced in spring 2013.
 However, in the wake of the collapse of the InterCity West Coast refranchising process, the government announced in October 2012 that the process would be put on hold pending the results of a review.

 In December 2012, Southern's London Victoria to London Bridge via Denmark Hill service ceased, being partially replaced by London Overground's new Clapham Junction to Dalston Junction service.

 At the conclusion of the Southern franchise in July 2015, the South Central franchise was merged into the Govia Thameslink Railway franchise, which is run as a management contract rather than a traditional franchise.
-However the Southern brand was retained.
+However, the Southern brand was retained.

 2007 and 2008 timetables

 Southern was criticised for major changes to its timetables in December 2007 and December 2008.

-In December 2007, Southern changed the arrangement for the splitting of services to and from London Victoria on the Arun Valley Line, opting to split trains at Horsham rather than Barnham.
+In December 2007, Southern changed the arrangement for the splitting of services to and from London Victoria on the Arun Valley Line, opting to split trains at Horsham rather than Barnham, as well as run the portion to Portsmouth or Southampton non-stop to Barnham.
 Some passengers criticised this change as it increased the journey time to and from London by up to 10 minutes from certain stations, while in the event of services running behind schedule, trains were sometimes not split at Horsham, and proceeded non-stop to Barnham, leaving Arun Valley commuters at Horsham with the prospect of no onward trains.

-In December 2008 further timetable changes included the introduction of the extended Gatwick Express services.
+During December 2008, further timetable changes included the introduction of the extended Gatwick Express services.
 However, reliability and timekeeping on some of the new services were considered poor, leading to several public meetings being held.
 On 22 January 2009, Southern responded to some of these criticisms.
-During 2009 these services have recorded improved timekeeping and criticisms have since subsided.
+During 2009, these services have recorded improved timekeeping and criticisms have since subsided.

 The new timetable also led to unhappiness due to the difference in speed and frequency of service between East Coastway services and those on the Brighton Main Line.